 Operating MedCorp Technologies from Swinburne University’s coveted Factory of the Future, Jacqueline maintains an active role in innovation, med tech and gender issues and is well known for her strong and decisive leadership style.

-A multi award winning and widely celebrated businesswomen, Jacqueline has won numerous awards including: 2016 Telstra Victorian Entrepreneur Award of the Year Award and 2016 Emerging Women in Leader Award, BioMelbourne Network.
+A multi-award winning and widely celebrated businesswomen, Jacqueline has won numerous awards including: 2016 Telstra Victorian Entrepreneur of the Year Award and 2016 Emerging Women in Leadership Award, BioMelbourne Network.

 Highly respected by her peers, in addition to her duties as CEO, Jacqueline sits on multiple boards and advises nationally and internationally in both the private and government sectors.

 Voted Top 100 Global Engineering Innovations of 2014 (NASA Tech Briefs) Jacqueline’s success has been celebrated through her multiple achievements and her continuing desire to create wearable tech that assists to save lives.

 Michael Wandmaker is Managing Director of Melbourne Water and has extensive senior leadership experience across several industries, both in Australia and internationally.

 Prior to his current role, he was Group President and Acting CEO of UGL Limited’s engineering, construction and maintenance division.
 He was previously President of FT Services; CEO of Silcar Maintenance Services; Vice President at Siemens Canada Ltd and held various executive positions with Tyco Services and Transfield Holdings Pty Ltd. He is a Fellow of the Institute of Engineers.

 Kee Wong is a successful entrepreneur and Managing Principal/Director of e‐Centric Innovations, a business he founded in 1999. e-Centric Innovations is an IT/Management consulting firm operating in Australia, Malaysia and Singapore, serving large multinational enterprises and governments.